SamuelWorld20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - Task 3: This script display the content of /etc/passwd and /etc/hosts.
 - Task 4: This script display the last 10 lines of /etc/passwd.
 - Task 5: This script display the first 10 lines of /etc/passwd.
+- Task 6: This script displays the third line of the file "iacta".